 Yet, this imagination is prepared to serve us in much more productive and useful ways.
 With children, their capacity to use their imaginations is often untapped, as we tend not to teach them how to unleash the full potential of their imagination.
 Most of us know that our imaginations can be used to be creative.
 Yet, this creative power can be applied in a myriad of ways.
 This includes solving problems, getting through difficult times, changing behavior patterns, and even optimizing athletic performance.

-When we vividly and repeatedly visualize our responding in specific ways, it’s like real practice to our brain.
+When we vividly and repeatedly visualize our responses in specific ways, it’s like real practice to our brain.
 Imagination is very close to the real thing.
 We get virtually the same benefit from “mental rehearsal” as we do from actual practice.
 It can be done anytime, and the imagined scene can be edited and replayed as many times as desired.
 With each replay, children can observe and correct problems, and confidence builds with each of these rehearsals.
 Dozens of practice sessions can occur in just minutes, given the speed with which the mind works.

 Just take a moment and notice how the imagination can destroy confidence in just seconds, as you ‘rehearse’ some future moment where things go poorly.
 Again, this is fear-based and children do this to destroy confidence with ease, just as adults can do.

 What children and adolescents need is guidance to use that remarkable creative power to focus on rehearsing what they WANT rather than what they do NOT WANT.
 This is the secret.

 Eliminating Anxiety Over Future Event